 Tackling the Challenge

-In order to successfully register a business in Indonesia, you have to get past through several government regulations and clearances.
+In order to successfully register a business in Indonesia, you have to get past several government regulations and clearances.
 Additionally, you have to apply for a principal license from the Indonesia Investment Coordinating Board (BKPM).

 There are several documents required to apply for this license including a certificate of domicile, proof of taxpayer number, clearance from the Ministry of Law and Human Rights, among others.
 Keep in mind that government is likely to renew or modify the Indonesian regulations on the matter regularly.